heroku/devcenter-memcache-java/README.md

 ## Using Memcache from Java

-This is an example of using Spymemcached to connect to the Membase Memcache service from both a generic Java application and a Spring configured application on Heroku.
-Read more about how to use Membache in the [add-on article](http://devcenter.heroku.com/articles/memcache).
+This is an example of using Spymemcached to connect to the Couchbase Memcache service from both a generic Java application and a Spring configured application on Heroku.
+Read more about how to use Memcache in the [add-on article](http://devcenter.heroku.com/articles/memcache).

 # Using The Sample Code